Identifying Providers in VA Administrative Data

 VA administrative data are incredibly rich and provide detailed information on patient visits, including the provider or provider teams who care for the patient.
 Below are some commonly asked questions about identifying providers in VA administrative data.

-- The best dataset to identify a patient's primary care provider is the Primary Care Management Module (PCMM) or Revised Patient Care Management Module (RPCMM).
+- The best dataset to identify a patient's primary care provider is the Primary Care Management Module (PCMM) or Reengineered Primary Care Management Module (RPCMM).
 RPCMM is the current system used at most, but not all, sites.
 PCMM is the legacy system that is still in use.
 In general, if you are interested in years prior to fiscal year 2016 (FY16), use the PCMM file; if you are interested in FY16 or later, use both the PCMM and RPCMM.

 - Relationship end dates may be missing for two reasons: because the relationship has not ended or because the ending date was never posted to the dataset.